 - Masters in Materials Science and Engineering in Finland

-Comparing application requirements in Nordic countries for English-taught Masters we found out that there are only a few minor differences in terms of admission criteria and required documents.
+After comparing admission requirements in the Nordic countries for English-taught Masters, we found out that there are only a few minor differences in terms of admission criteria and required documents.

 The basic general requirements for any Master’s programme is to have pursued and graduated from a Bachelor’s programme of at least 3 years.